ms2data/ms2-quick-start/README.md

 *NOTE: be sure to log in with an email address that matches what you provided the MS2 admin when they set up your organization.*

+### Select Environment

 After your login shows, click where it says "No environment found" and then select the "ms2-quick-start" environment.
 This will load the connections needed for this quick start guide.

 ### Create a Semantic Model

 In the file view, create and open a new file called "ecommerce.malloy".
+Open the command palette (Command+Shift+P) and select "MS2: Suggest Semantic Model".
+You will be prompted to enter a description for the semantic model.
+You can try something like:

-"A model of our ecommerce data that makes it easy to analyze sales trends across different dimensions."
+> Build a model of ecommerce data that makes it easy to analyze sales trends across different dimensions

+After around 20-30s the semantic model will show in the editor.
+The system fixes most compile errors, but if there are any errors left, you'll want to fix them manually.

+### Build a Notebook Data Story

+In the file view, create and open a new file called "sales_performance.malloynb".
+Open the command palette and select "MS2: Suggest Analysis Topics".
+You will be prompted to enter a description for the notebook.
+You can try something like:

+> Explore product sales performance across various dimensions like product category, brand, distribution method, etc.

+This command will populate the notebook with a sequence of data analysis topics that can be refined to your liking.

+The last part of the process involves working through the analysis sections in the notebook and building Malloy queries for them.
+For each analysis block, modify the suggested analysis description so that it reflects the analysis you want to perform.
+MS2 will use this description to generate a relevant Malloy query.

+When the description is satisfactory for a given analysis, click the "Generate" button in the "MS2" section of the code cell.
+A block of Malloy code will show in the cell after about 10-15s.
+Fix errors if there are any and then run the cell to see the results of the query.

+## Integrating Analyses into a Data App

+Coming soon.